jchar32/Stability-analysis-project/README.txt

 Klgrade - severity of structure signs of osteoarthritis. int: Empty, 2, 3, 4

 ## Usage
+1) Dowload data from repo linked above.
+Place in folder with mainAnalysis.R
-1) Open mainAnalysis.R
+2) Open mainAnalysis.R
-2) Run script section by section.
+3) Run script section by section.
 NOTE: ensure the first section installs and loads all necessary libraries
-3) Data tables are output into /data/ folder
+4) Data tables are output into /results/ folder